FIDTA, MBBO, Dip.in Dance teaching (Trinity), Cert.ED. City & Guilds

 - Dance Proms 2017 production choreographer and staging creative at the Royal Albert Hall, London

-Craig spent more than two and a half years playing the part of ‘Doody’ in the hit musical ‘Grease’ where he received the Golden Quiff Award for the best performer in a musical, which was presented by Victoria Wood.
+Craig spent more than two and a half years playing the part of ‘Doody’ in the hit musical ‘Grease’ where he received the Golden Quiff Award for best performance, which was presented by the late Victoria Wood.

 While in the United States, Craig was engaged to perform as backing vocalist and warm up performer for the Caribbean national tour with ‘Gladys Knight’ in her award winning one woman show.
 After which he then toured in the same capacity with Jennifer Holliday from the original Broadway ‘Dreamgirls’.

-He also appeared in two Royal Variety Performances at the Theatre Royal Drury Lane for the BBC and ITV.
+He also appeared in two Royal Variety Performances at the Theatre Royal Drury Lane for the BBC and ITV and ‘A Royal Performance’ at the Adelphi Theatre.

 Commercial Television includes Barclays Bank (Central TV) and Texaco Oil (NBC Films), which is still extensively screened in the US.